HoridasPro/green-earth-assignment-06/README.md

 (ii)Let: Let is a block scope.
 We access just that block hoiting like var but not initialize.
 Not re-declare in the same scope but it will update.

-(ii)Const: Const is a block scope.
+(iii)Const: Const is a block scope.
 It is hoiting but not initialize.
 Re-declare impossible and re-assignment impossible.
 If array or object then stay the same reference and the change the data.

   2.(i)forEach(): forEach drives the array element in the loop not the return.
 Generally site-effect(console.log, DOM, Update for use)